Photo: Photo by Ben Jacobson (Kranar Drogin), CC BY-SA 3.0, via Wikimedia Commons · CC BY-SA 3.0

 Battleship Self-Guided Tour

 Walk the decks of the USS Alabama (BB-60), a 680-foot South Dakota-class battleship moored at Battleship Memorial Park since 1965.
-The self-guided route covers the main deck, bridge, crew berthing, gun turrets including Mount 5 where eight sailors were killed by friendly fire, and the engine spaces.
+The self-guided route covers the main deck, bridge, crew berthing, gun turrets including Mount 5 where five sailors were killed by friendly fire, and the engine spaces.
 The adjacent aircraft pavilion and the submarine USS Drum are included with admission.

 Duration: